srikarpisupati/srikarpisupati.github.io/SpeculativeDecoding.md

 Second, it introduces another model that will need to fit into GPU memory.

+Finally, one fact is that this relies on concurrent execution, which may not always be possible for certain labs.
+This ties into the second drawback above.

 # How will you improve them?
 If system capacity has been reached, it may be more efficient to allocate all compute for the target model for reliable token generation instead of speculating with an approximate model that may fail.
 Also, in order to improve the approximate model, it may be worth to train it separately instead of using a static model.
-Furthermore, the paper mentioned that we would need to choose the number of tokens to speculate.
+Furthermore, the paper mentioned that we would need to fix the number of tokens to speculate.
 This could be chosen dynamically - if there is a lower chance of acceptance, it may be better to lower the number of parallel speculative guesses, and vice versa.
-Finally, it could be a good idea to not just have 1 approximate model, but choose from a set of >1 models.
+Finally, it could be a good idea to not just have 1 approximate model, but dynamically choose from a set of >1 models.
+This could also benefit from a heirarchical setup, where the approximation model has an even faster approximation model.

+In the future, this paper could not just be applied to autoregressive models, but also to any situation where we can more efficiently approximate a system's behavior using a smaller model, and run it in parallel.